juliarte/ml-projects/README.md

 3. **Dog vision (image multi-class classification).**
    The goal is to create a model to classify the breed of the dog.
 4. **Intro to audio processing.**
    Terminology and basics of audio processing (spectogram, mel-spectogram, librosa).
+5. **Intro emotion class.**
+   Simple project with balanced data.
+Audio processing, visualization, creating a simple ML model.